tsnyder701/core.cache/docs/FIFO.md

 *note: the default `:threshold` value is 32*

-The cache instance `C` is initialized with the seed map `{:a 1, :b 2}` and a queue threshold of `3`,  For your own purposes `2` is probably too small, but it's fine for the purpose of illustration.
+The cache instance `C` is initialized with the seed map `{:a 1, :b 2, :c 3}` and a queue threshold of `3`,  For your own purposes `3` is probably too small, but it's fine for the purpose of illustration.
 Since the queue threshold was set to `3` adding one more element should evict the first element added `:a`; and indeed it does:

 ```clojure
     (assoc C :d 42)